tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

   - The group is accessible through `Async.current.group`;
   - A cancellable object can be included inside the cancellation group of the async context using the `link` method; this is what the [implementation of the `Future` does, under the hood](https://github.com/lampepfl/gears/blob/07989ffdae153b2fe11ac1ece53ce9dd1dbd18ef/shared/src/main/scala/async/futures.scala#L140).

-The implementation of the `create` function with direct style in gears looks like this:
+The implementation of the `create` function with direct style in Gears looks like this:

 ```scala
 override def create(authorId: AuthorId, title: Title, body: Body)(using Async): Either[String, Post] =